Toyota Land Cruiser: J80 (1990)

 The Land Cruiser 80 series was unveiled in October 1989 at the Tokyo Motor Show and launched in early 1990.
-It had swing-out back doors, which were replaced by a tailgate and hatch in 1994.
+It was offered with a choice of swing-out back doors or a lift-up tailgate.
 The Land Cruiser was nicknamed the Burbuja (Bubble) in Colombia and Venezuela due to its roundness.
 The J80 was initially offered in two versions in these countries: the fully loaded VX and an entry-level model that included a vinyl interior with optional air conditioning.
 In 1996, the entry model was upgraded to a medium-equipped model named Autana, including cloth upholstery, standard air conditioning and power driver seat.
 The name is a reference to the Tepui mesa Autana, a spectacular plateau and cave system along the Guiana Shield craton.
 Land Cruiser sales reached 2 million vehicles.